zehraseren/ZehraSeren/README.md

 &emsp;&emsp;&emsp;🌠 I decided to turn my life route to software for new excitements. </br>
 &emsp;&emsp;&emsp;☕🎧 Coffee and music are enough for me to code. </br>

-- 🐣 I’m currently learning JavaScript.
+- 🐣 I’m currently learning .Net & .Net Core.
 * * *
 ### Connect with me: